 Open Messages from the toolbar.
-You may need to click on the + in the bottom left corner and create a new message for your countdown.
-Click the pencil in the top right corner to expand all of the options available for your new message if it isn't already selected.
+You may need to click on the + in the top right corner and create a new message for your countdown.
+Click the "Edit" button in the top right corner to expand all of the options available for your new message if it isn't already selected.

-The list on the right side are what we call Tokens.
+You can add a token by opening the drop down menu where it says "Add a Token" .
 These are dynamically linked to text boxes that are available for Messages and to all of the timers you have created.
-You can see that we have already selected our Start Of Service token by dragging it from the list on the right into the box in the center of the window.
+You can see that we have already selected our Countdown token by clicking on "Add a Token", hovering on timer, and choosing this timer named "Countdown" (yours will be whatever you have named your timers).
 Most of the tokens add text boxes that you can fill out.
 We won't be looking at this in this article.
 However, we will show adding text along with the token.
 You can type directly in the box in the middle and have the text shown alongside the clock.
-We had to adjust the text box in the theme to automatically adjust the font size so that it still takes up the same space on the screen.

 The rest of the options are ones you're already familiar with from the Timer screen.
 You can override the default Timer options here if you need to change anything.
 You can select a custom transition for Messages.
 If you don't select anything, the global slide transition will be used.
 You can click the Show button to start a countdown or show a message from this screen.
 Any active message can be cleared from the list on the left.
 To delete an existing message, click on it in the list on the left and press the delete key on your keyboard.